goatboynz/whmcs-gameservers-plugin/README.md

 4. Log in to your WHMCS admin area
 5. Go to Setup > Addon Modules
 6. Find "Game Servers" and click Activate
-7. Configure the module settings (YouTube API key if needed)
-8. Access the module from Addons > Game Servers in the admin area
+7. Access the module from Addons > Game Servers in the admin area

 ### Important Note
 Make sure the module is placed in the correct directory path.
 WHMCS modules must be in specific directories: